-- b) Using Panels, including Panels in the region (that include the capacity to provide services outside of the contracting council area under the same terms and conditions). - c) Using State Government contracts and aggregators. - d) Develop partnerships with small rural shires to facilitate regional training and professional development opportunities. - e) As procurement opportunities arise, consult with other Council's and governing bodies to assess if there is an opportunity for joint procurement activities.
+- a) Aligning procurement categories and timing (joint procurement). - b) Using Panels, including Panels in the region (that include the capacity to provide services outside of the contracting council area under the same terms and conditions). - c) Using State Government contracts and aggregators. - d) Develop partnerships with small rural shires to facilitate regional training and professional development opportunities. - e) As procurement opportunities arise, consult with other Council's and governing bodies to assess if there is an opportunity for joint procurement activities.